incident-managementstartupsbest-tools

 1. Runframe

-Connect Slack, create a service, set up an on-call rotation, and you're paging people within minutes.
+Connect Slack, create a service, set up an on-call rotation, and you can get initial paging live quickly.
 No sales calls, no week-long configuration.

-The free plan covers up to 5 users with on-call scheduling, escalation policies, and Slack integration.
-Growth at $15/user/month adds unlimited users, SMS and voice call paging, SLA tracking, workflow automations, status pages included free, and the public API.
+The free version lets teams use on-call scheduling, escalation policies, and Slack integration before buying.
+Growth at $15/user/month adds unlimited users, SMS and voice call paging, SLA tracking, workflow automations, included status pages, and the public API.

-The free plan actually works.
-It's not a crippled trial.
+The free version works for a real small-team setup.
 On-call and incidents are in one product at every tier.
 Incidents get created, managed, and resolved inside Slack.
 AI-generated postmortem drafts save time after incidents.

 The catch: newer product (launched 2026), fewer integrations than PagerDuty (Datadog, Prometheus, CloudWatch, Jira, Slack today), and a smaller enterprise feature surface than older incumbents.

-Good fit for seed to Series B startups with 10-200 engineers who want the simplest path from "we have no incident process" to "we page the right person and track what happened."
+Good fit for startups with 10-200 engineers who want the simplest path from "we have no incident process" to "we page the right person and track what happened."

 Not the right fit if: You already operate like a large enterprise, need a very deep integration catalog on day 1, or want the most mature compliance and procurement tooling before you care about simplicity.